learn-co-students/guided-module-one-project-assessment-london-web-071519/MY_README.md

 * All the works in the City's collection witin a 20-year window of an input year
 * Randomly selected works to feature

+To exit the app, type in exit twice

 ### Screenshots

 ### Notes